General Surgery Certifying Exam

 - It may take several months to obtain a full and unrestricted state medical licenseplease plan ahead!
 You will not be admitted to the exam without one.

-- Candidates who completed residency after July 1, 2012, will have no more than 7 academic years following residency to complete the certification process, including passing the CE.
-The seven-year period begins immediately upon completion of residency.
+- Candidates who complete residency after July 1, 2012, will have no more than 7 academic years following residency to complete the certification process, including passing the CE.
+The 7-year period begins immediately upon completion of residency.

 - These candidates will be granted up to 3 opportunities within a 3-year period to pass the CE, immediately following successful completion of the QE.
 If an applicant decides not to take the exam in a given year, it is a lost opportunity.

-- Candidates who completed residency before July 1, 2012, will be granted up to 5 opportunities within a 5-year period to pass the CE. immediately following successful completion of the QE.
-If an applicant decides not to take the exam in a given year, it is a lost opportunity.
+- Candidates who completed residency before July 1, 2012, were granted up to 5 opportunities within a 5-year period to pass the CE. immediately following successful completion of the QE.
+If an applicant decided not to take the exam in a given year, it was a lost opportunity.

 Only one opportunity per academic year will be granted to all candidates.
 All of the above limits are absolute; exceptions will only be made for active duty military service outside the U.S. Individuals who exceed any of the above restrictions will lose their admissibility and must pursue a readmissibility pathway to re-enter the certification process.